raphaelalmeidamartins/sonic-trumps/README.md

 * Develop a React application
 * Create and reuse React components
 * React to user interactions by manipulating the components' states and props according to user events
+* Use the React Router library to handle page navigation
+* Use the Redux library for state management

 ## :memo: Methodologies